Teig Wilton: 2022

 Wilton played a total of 24 games for Cronulla in the 2022 NRL season scoring four tries.
 Wilton played in both of Cronulla's finals matches as they were eliminated in straight sets losing to North Queensland and South Sydney.

 2023

 Following Cronulla's loss against the New Zealand Warriors in round 20 of the 2023 NRL season, it was announced that Wilton had been ruled out for the remainder of the year with a knee injury.

 2024

 In round 6 of the 2024 NRL season, Wilton scored two tries for Cronulla in their 34-22 victory over South Sydney.

 Wilton played 23 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
 On 18 December, the Sharks announced that Wilton had re-signed with the club until the end of 2027.

 2025

 Wilton played 21 games for Cronulla in the 2025 NRL season as the club finished 5th on the table.
 Cronulla reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.

+2026

+In round 9 of the 2026 NRL season, Wilton scored a hat-trick in Cronulla's 52-10 victory over the Wests Tigers.